Welcome to Amman

 Internships

 Internships offer varied work environments and require varied tasks.
-Interns typically work two full days each week.
-Distances and modes of transportation to internship sites vary.
-Private transportation to and from internship sites can be arranged for a student with documented need.
+Accessibility needs are taken into consideration during internship placements.
+Distances and modes of transportation to internship sites vary, but private transportation to and from internship sites can be arranged for a student with documented need.

 Out-of-Class Activities